Which city is cheaper, Austin or New Orleans?

 New Orleans receives a lot of rain in the winter.
 New Orleans usually gets more rain in January than Austin.
 New Orleans gets 5.2 inches (131 mm) of rain, while Austin receives 1.9 inches (48 mm) of rain this time of the year.

 Both Austin and New Orleans are popular destinations to visit in the spring with plenty of activities.
+Many travelers come to New Orleans for the activities around the city.
 Also, many visitors come to Austin in the spring for the activities around the city and the natural beauty.

 New Orleans is around the same temperature as Austin in the spring.
-The temperature in New Orleans is usually 68°F (20°C) in April, and Austin stays around 71°F (22°C).
+The daily temperature in New Orleans averages around 68°F (20°C) in April, and Austin fluctuates around 71°F (22°C).

 It's quite sunny in Austin.
 The sun comes out a lot this time of the year in New Orleans.
 New Orleans usually receives more sunshine than Austin during spring.
 New Orleans gets 254 hours of sunny skies, while Austin receives 209 hours of full sun in the spring.